Skip to content

 It all boils down to trust.
 Over the last ten or fifteen years, ad tech has done a particularly bad job of telling your average web user what data is being collected, by whom, and what’s being done with it.
 As internet privacy becomes an increasingly hot topic, third-party cookies are in the firing line.

-And now – as those cookies are ready to be sunsetted – brands must refocus their efforts on winning back the consumer’s trust.
+And now – as those cookies will eventually be sunsetted – brands must refocus their efforts on winning back the consumer’s trust.
 Fortunately, there’s a significant content gap that brands are able to fill.
 Typical trade and industry publications of the pre-digital era have fallen by the wayside, and in its place, there’s been a proliferation of unreliable marketing content.

 That means there’s a valuable opportunity for brands to become an authoritative voice in the market.
 There’s room for thought leadership, which can work alongside the marketing agenda, and those that get it right will be able to trade on the credibility it brings.